Upland High School: Upland Marching Arts

 Upland High School's marching band, known as the Upland Highland Regiment, is one of the most successful marching band programs in California.
 With a consistent year-to-year size of over 220 students, the regiment competes in the highest-level divisions of local competitive marching band circuits.
 The regiment has received numerous first place and sweepstakes awards in Bands Of America, Western Band Association, and SCSBOA events and field tournaments.

 The regiment has been a finalist every year it has competed in WBA Regional Championships, from 2004 through 2012, with several medaling seasons.
 In 2006, the regiment took part in the prestigious Bands of America Grand National Championships, where they placed among the top 20 bands in the nation.
 On January 1, 2011, the regiment marched in the 2011 Tournament of Roses Parade.
 This was the band's second appearance in the parade.
 That same fall, the band was named 2011 Utah Bands of America regional champion.
 On November 23–24, 2013, the regiment competed in the Western Band Association championships, where they won first place for the first time in regiment history.
 In November 2014, the regiment again traveled to the Bands of America Grand National Championship at Lucas Oil Stadium in Indianapolis, Ind.
 They placed 26th.

 Other marching arts programs at Upland High School include a winter percussion program and winter guard program.
 During the spring semester, the regiment's percussion program participates in several SCPA and WGI competitions.
 The colorguard takes part in WGI, where it has placed among the top eight scholastic open guards in the nation, and WGASC, where it is the defending scholastic open champion for the past two years.

+Dress Code

+Upland High School has a dress code that is directly in sync with its core values and principles: "Character, Citizenship, Creativity, Critical Thinking, Collaboration, and Communication".
+The school sets a standard and expects every student to follow these standards.
+They include: